raoyongming/DynamicViT/README.md

 ### Demo

-We provide a [Jupyter notebook](https://github.com/raoyongming/DynamicViT/blob/master/viz_example.ipynb) where you can run the demo and visualization of DynamicViT.
+We provide a [Jupyter notebook](https://github.com/raoyongming/DynamicViT/blob/master/viz_example.ipynb) where you can run the visualization of DynamicViT.

+To run the demo, you need to install ```matplotlib```.

 ![demo](figs/demo.png)